 The original Slow Cooker Breakfast Casserole became an instant classic around our house.
 We took it to work, served it to friends, and made it just for fun.
 But then we wanted a low carb version that was a bit lighter and could work for weekday mornings.
 This low carb version even feels like it would make a great dinner.
-It’s a bit savory and would be great with a simple green salad on the side.
+It’s hearty and savory and would be great with a simple green salad on the side.

 Why Make Breakfast Casserole in the Slow Cooker?